JanKalo/KnowlyBERT/README.md

 ### 2) baseline/evaluate.py

 This script evaluates the results of the language model by reading the result files in `evaluation/<chosen_result_directory>/`.
-It returns the following eight files:
+It returns the following twelve files:
 - evaluation\_all.json --> all given queries
 - evaluation\_object.json --> only queries based on the tripel (s, p, ?x)
 - evaluation\_subject.json --> only queries based on the tripel (?x, p, o)